July 29, 2019

 2. SET A COLLABORATIVE TONE

 - Ask questions.
 Before you dismiss or object to someone else’s idea directly, ask clarifying questions.
-Not only does this allow you to gather as much information as possible, it also demonstrates a willingness to engage with and fully understand their ideas.
+Not only does this help you gather as much information as possible, it also demonstrates a willingness to engage with and fully understand their ideas.

-- Look for opportunities to respond with “And” instead of “But.”
-To be clear, we’re not saying that dissent is off the table!
-The main takeaway here is that leading with “and…” sets an amicable tone by showing respect for the other person’s point of view, even if you disagree.
+- Look for opportunities to respond with “and” instead of “but.”
+To be clear, I’m not saying that dissent is off the table!
+The main takeaway here is that using “and…” sets an amicable tone by showing respect for the other person’s point of view, even if you disagree.
 It sets the stage for a more productive dialogue, stronger collaboration, and better outcomes.
 For example: “I like that idea, and I recommend we make one adjustment.”

 - Be aware of your body language.
 Crossed arms and furrowed eyebrows send a ‘closed-off’ message, and typing on your phone or laptop while someone is talking to you signal that you’re not fully engaged in the conversation.
 Do your best to offer your full attention, respect, and focus.

 - Focus on what’s possible, instead of what isn’t.
-It’s hard (if not impossible) to have a productive conversation if you’re busy shooting down ideas, without presenting any alternatives.
-Tina Fey said it best: “Whatever the problem, be part of the solution.
+It’s hard (if not impossible) to have a productive conversation if you’re just shooting down ideas, without presenting any alternatives.
+I think Tina Fey said it best: “Whatever the problem, be part of the solution.
 Don’t just sit around raising questions and pointing out obstacles.”

 3. BE TRANSPARENT, EVEN WHEN IT’S UNCOMFORTABLE

 - Avoid the people-pleasing trap.
-As tempting as it can be to go with the flow or tell people what they want to hear, you’ll be better off painting a clear and honest picture about any obstacles, hesitations, questions, or needs you have and opening the door for honest discussion.
+As tempting as it can be to go with the flow or tell people what they want to hear, you’re better off painting a clear and honest picture about any obstacles, hesitations, questions, or needs you have and opening the door for honest discussion.

-- Deliver any bad news as early as possible.
+- Deliver bad news as early as possible.
 Whether you’re running late on a deadline, or you need to ask for help, resist the urge to delay that uncomfortable conversations.
 (We might hope that’ll make it go away, when in fact it almost always makes things much worse.)
 Having that conversation early gives everyone more time to recalibrate, and come up with a new plan if necessary.
-I think of this as ‘front-loading the discomfort,’ knowing that it will pay off.
+I think of this as ‘front-loading the discomfort,’ knowing that it will pay off in the long run.

 4. PREVENT AND LOOSEN GRIDLOCK